- Engagement

 Slender fingers make smaller diamonds appear larger.

-A 1.00ct diamond will seem proportionately large if worn by someone with very slim fingers.
+A 1.00ct diamond will seem proportionately larger if worn by someone with very slim fingers.

-And lastly, a little something to remember... do not confuse 'carat weight' with 'carat/karat' which is the method of determining the purity of gold (e.g. 18ct white gold, 18ct yellow gold).
+A little something to remember… do not confuse ‘carat weight’ with ‘carat/karat’ which is the method of determining the purity of gold (e.g. 18ct white gold, 18ct yellow gold for yellow gold half eternity ring).